 The Institute at Brown for Environment and Society (IBES) seeks candidates for distinguished postdoctoral positions in any field of study relevant to environmental research.

-Voss postdoctoral research associates conduct independent research, and are mentored by one or more IBES faculty.
-These faculty have expertise in a wide variety of disciplines: Anthropology, Biogeochemistry, Climate Modeling, Ecology, Economics, Environmental History, Epidemiology, Hydrology, and Sociology (for a complete list of eligible faculty mentors see ‘Core Faculty’ and ‘Elected Fellows’.
-Postdoctoral associates can be mentored by a single IBES faculty member, but can also be co-mentored by two IBES faculty working in the same or different fields of study.
+The Institute at Brown for Environment and Society (IBES) seeks candidates for distinguished postdoctoral positions in any field of study relevant to environmental research.
+Voss Postdoctoral Research Associates conduct independent research, and are mentored by one or more IBES faculty.
+These faculty have expertise in a wide variety of disciplines: Anthropology, Biogeochemistry, Climate Modeling, Ecology, Economics, Environmental History, Epidemiology, Hydrology, and Sociology (for a complete list of eligible faculty mentors see Application Instructions, below).

-Appointments will have an expected term of two years starting in July 2021 or soon thereafter.
-Postdoctoral research associates receive a salary of $62,500, plus benefits and a discretionary fund of $2,000/year in addition to any research funds that may be directed to the project by mentors.
-Postdoctoral associates are expected to devote their appointment to research activities, but in special cases they may have the opportunity to also teach undergraduate courses.
+Appointments will have an expected term of two years starting sometime in the summer or early fall of 2022.
+Voss Postdoctoral Research Associates receive a salary of $62,500, plus benefits and a discretionary research fund of up to $4,000.
+The selected candidates are expected to devote their appointment to research activities, but in special cases they may have the opportunity to also teach undergraduate courses.

-- Cover letter describing your interest in the position and how this position relates to your career goals (1-2 pages);
+- Cover letter describing 1) your interest in the position, 2) how this position relates to your career goals, 3) how your research links with IBES' mission, and 4) discussion of experience with and/or ideas related to addressing diversity and inclusion (1-2 pages);

 - Current CV;

-- Required project proposal (1500 words maximum, excluding references).
+- Project proposal (1500 words maximum, excluding references).
 Proposals should briefly address the following points:

 - Title and brief abstract